-Best Fly Line Backing Of 2023: Buyers Guide
+Best Fly Line Backing Of 2024: Buyers Guide

-Fly line backing is a must have on your fly reel regardless of the species you fish for or the method you use.
+Fly line backing is a must-have on your fly reel regardless of the species you fish for or the method you use.

-Our Teams Top 4 Fly Line Backing Picks
+My Top 4 Fly-Line Backing Picks

 - The Best Gel Spun Backing: Cortland Gel Spun

-- The Best Fly Line Backing For Steelhead: PowerPro Hollow Ace backing
+- The Best Fly-Line Backing For Steelhead: PowerPro Hollow Ace Backing

 What Is Fly Line Backing and Why Do You Need It?